 Our RV came with the upgraded mattress option.
 But it was still the original one from our RV manufacturer.
 As you might expect, most RV mattresses are not as high quality as the ones we typically buy for our beds in a regular home.
 But as full-time RVers, this IS our regular home.
 So having a supportive and comfortable bed is really important.

-While our mattress was fine for the first couple of years we owned our coach, we gradually began noticing it was losing support and comfort.
-So a year ago, we ordered a memory foam topper – in the hope this would help – and it did for a while, but in recent months, we began noticing our mattress was sagging and Marc was waking up with back pain more and more frequently.
+While our RV mattress was fine for the first couple of years we owned our coach, we gradually began noticing it was losing support and comfort.
+So a year ago, we ordered a memory foam topper.
+We hoped it would help, and it did for a while.
+But in recent months, we began noticing our mattress was sagging and Marc was waking up with back pain more and more frequently.
 It was definitely time for a new mattress!

 In this blog post and the accompanying video, you’ll be learning alongside us as we share our experience buying a new RV mattress.
 And, at the end of this post, you’ll find a summary of what to keep in mind when it’s your time to upgrade your bed!

-Several months ago, MattressInsider.com – a company that specializes in making custom RV (and boat) mattresses – reached out and invited us to contribute to their article The Top Features That The Best RV Mattress Should Have (we’re the 4th bloggers listed in the article.)
+Several months ago, MattressInsider.com – a company that specializes in making custom RV (and boat) mattresses – reached out and invited us to contribute to their article.
+It was called The Top Features That The Best RV Mattress Should Have (we’re the 4th bloggers listed in the article.)

 Here’s a summary of the criteria we shared:

 - We want a good quality brand that will last for at least 5 years of continual use

 - As full-timers, we sleep on the mattress every night.
 So it’s essential that it is both supportive and comfortable to help minimize Marc’s lower back pain and ensure we get a good night’s sleep

 - We like a mattress that offers good all round, consistent support (not too hard yet not too soft) and has a heat dissipating memory foam topper